The QAA Biosciences subject benchmark statements (2015) has been used to inform the academic development of the programme.

-The educational aims of the BSc (Hons) Wildlife Conservation & Ecology programme are as follows:
+The educational aims of the BSc Animal Management (Level 6 only) are as follows:

 To produce graduates with the marketable skills and knowledge necessary to compete for employment in a related field of work.

-The development of knowledge and understanding of underlying principles associated with ecology and conservation is fundamental in enabling the application and critique of core concepts and ideas, and the subsequent synthesis of new knowledge during students progression through the programme.
+The development of knowledge and understanding of principles and concepts associated with animal management is fundamental in providing a platform by which to analyse evaluate, critique, synthesis and reflect.
+These core values formulate the emphasis of study at level 6.
 Therefore, upon successful completion of this programme, students should be able to:

 FHEQ Level 6

-Demonstrate an extensive and systematic understanding of key aspects of topics relating to conservation biology and wildlife ecology, specifically the acquisition of detailed knowledge at the coal-face of discipline areas - specific to the application of animal behaviour for conservation (RC6514), animal cognition, emotions and intelligence (RC6517), enrichment and training (RC6505), and zoo education (RC6512).
+Demonstrate an extensive and systematic understanding of key aspects of topics relating to animal management, specifically the acquisition of detailed knowledge at the coal-face of discipline areas - specific to the application of animal behaviour for conservation (RC6514), animal cognition, emotions and intelligence (RC6517), enrichment and training (RC6505), and zoo education (RC6512).

 Demonstrate an ability to utilise historical and existing knowledge to critically comment upon current research, devise and sustain arguments, solve problems and synthesis new ideas (all modules, but specifically RC6506, RC6517, RC6505).

 FHEQ Level 6

-Develop an appreciation of ones own uncertainty, ambiguity and limitations of knowledge specific to themes in conservation biology and wildlife ecology (all modules)
+Develop and appreciation of one's own uncertainty, ambiguity and limitations of knowledge specific to themes in conservation and captive animal husbandry and management (all modules).

-Demonstrate an ability to critically evaluate the arguments, theories, assumptions, abstract concepts and scientific evidence (data) in order to make informed judgments, synthesize new knowledge and identify a range of appropriate solutions to a given problem(s), including those typically encountered within themes of scientific enquiry, the behaviour, welfare and management of both domestic and exotic zoo species (all modules, but specifically RC6506).
+Demonstrate an ability to critically evaluate the arguments, theories, assumptions, abstract concepts and scientific evidence (data) in order to make informed judgments, synthesise new knowledge and identify a range of appropriate solutions to a given problem(s), including those typically encountered within themes of scientific enquiry, the behaviour, welfare and management of both domestic and exotic zoo species (all modules, but specifically RC6506).

 FHEQ Level 6

 Demonstrate an ability to deploy a range of established techniques, including skills utilised in the observation and recording of animal behaviour (RC6505), laboratory skills (RC6515), skills in therapeutic manipulation (RC6511) the effective communication of information to a range of specialist and non-specialist audiences (RC6512) and the collection of data, experimental design and data analysis (RC6506)

 Upon successful completion of this programme, students should be able to: